Utah Deaf History and Culture

 Special Thanks

-Special thanks to Jay Thexton, a devout genealogist for unlocking my hidden passion for genealogy and history that I never knew existed.
+Special thanks to Jay Thexton, a devout genealogist, for unlocking my hidden passion for genealogy and history, which I never knew existed.

-Special thanks to three Deaf authors, Kenneth C. Burdett, Rodney W. Walker, and Dr. Robert G. Sanderson for collecting, writing and preserving the Utah Deaf History.
+Special thanks to three Deaf authors, Kenneth C. Burdett, Rodney W. Walker, and Dr. Robert G. Sanderson, for collecting, writing, and preserving Utah Deaf History.

-Special thanks to Anne Leahy and Doug Stringham for their extensive research on the history of the Deaf LDS Church and early history of the Utah School for the Deaf.
+Special thanks to Anne Leahy and Doug Stringham for their extensive research on Deaf history in relation to the Church of Jesus Christ of Latter-day Saints and the early history of the Utah School for the Deaf.

 Special thanks to Lisa Richards and Kleda Barker Quigley for their valuable guidance and support in this potential project.